Make A WordPress Website : Offline, Online, or Using a Website Builder

 To access your WordPress dashboard you type in https://domainname.com/wp-admin.
 Or you can stay logged in and go to your dashboard directly from your site.

-Once you know your way around the dashboard and you have spent time working on your content marketing strategies, which include blog content, running campaigns, social and email marketing, SEO, and SEM, you can start adding the details to your static pages.
+Once you know your way around the dashboard and you have spent time working on your content marketing strategies, which include blog content, running campaigns, social media marketing, email marketing, SEO, and SEM, you can start adding the details to your static pages.

 You can add your eCommerce plugins.
 This includes an online shop, secure payment methods, shopping carts, catalogs, and a blog.
 The blog can be used to promote products but more than that it is to drive traffic to your site.
 Automated software can convert traffic into leads and convert those to buying customers.